Three Principles of the People Youth Corps

 The training program of the Youth Corps extended beyond political education.
 According to the "Training Plan for Youth Corps Members" adopted by the Central Executive Committee in May 1940, members were required to develop technical skills such as driving, horsemanship, swimming, reconnaissance, and mechanical repair, as well as engage in rural outreach, public health work, relief, first aid, and propaganda activities.
 In addition, the Corps demanded proficiency in military science, standardized drills, and combat training.

-The Youth Corps was not an extension of traditional Chinese institutions but was instead modeled on foreign youth organizations, including the Boy Scouts, the Soviet Komsomol, and the Italian Fascist Youth.
+The Youth Corps was not an extension of traditional Chinese institutions but was instead modeled on foreign youth organizations, such as the Boy Scouts, the Soviet Komsomol, the German Hitler Youth, and the Italian Fascist Youth, all of which promoted ideological loyalty and fanaticism.
 Its creation reflected the global environment of the 1920s and 1930s, when states sought to consolidate political authority through youth mobilization.
 Like the Scouts, the Young Pioneers, and other mass youth movements in China, the Corps combined recreational elements with strict political indoctrination.
-The requirement that all members remain loyal to Chiang Kai-shek exemplified the authoritarian character of the party-state, a tendency also visible in the Youth Corps’ official oath of membership.
+The requirement that all members remain loyal to Chiang Kai-shek exemplified the authoritarian character of the party-state, a tendency also visible in the Youth Corps' official oath of membership.

+Today, the Kuomintang has a youth wing called the Kuomintang Youth League, but it is not directly related as it was established in 2006.

 History

-The origins of the Three Principles of the People Youth Corps can be traced to Chiang Kai-shek’s dissatisfaction with the lack of discipline and corruption within the Kuomintang (KMT), as well as the intense factional struggle between the civilian-based CC Clique and the military-oriented Blue Shirts Society, both of which were loyal to Chiang.
+The origins of the Three Principles of the People Youth Corps can be traced to Chiang Kai-shek's dissatisfaction with the lack of discipline and corruption within the Kuomintang (KMT), as well as the intense factional struggle between the civilian-based CC Clique and the military-oriented Blue Shirts Society, both of which were loyal to Chiang.
 At the Fifth National Congress of the Kuomintang in 1935, Chiang delivered a sharp denunciation of the party's weaknesses, declaring: "The most important problem is that party members are irresponsible, lack spirit, and are unwilling to exert themselves to study and create in service of the Party and the State.
 At such a critical time for the nation, I dare say the Party and the State cannot endure for three more years; soon others will shake the foundations of our Party-State, and our Party and nation will perish."

 The outbreak of the Second Sino-Japanese War accelerated efforts to create the Youth Corps as a mechanism for comprehensive integration of the Party-State.
 In 1937, Chiang even proposed merging all political parties—including the Chinese Communist Party, the Young China Party, and the State Socialist Party—into a single body called the "National Revolutionary League."
 On 5 February 1938, in a speech in Wuhan, Chiang first referred to the Youth Corps, describing it as a new organizational "center" for the Kuomintang.